-Professor of Philosophy202 College Hill Road, Room 102
+Professor of Philosophy Emeritus and Senior Lecturer in Philosophy202 College Hill Road, Room 102

 Richard Werner’s research interests center on issues relating to applied philosophy: war, climate change, experimental ethics and evolutionary ethics.
 Werner is the author of articles on ethical realism, pragmatism, just war theory and medical ethics in such journals as The Monist, Ethics, Analysis, Social Theory and Practice, and Contemporary Pragmatism.
 Werner is co-editor of Just War, Nonviolence, and Nuclear Deterrence.
 He is a past Tennent Caledonian Fellow at the Center for Philosophy and Public Affairs, University of St. Andrews, Scotland.
 Werner received a doctorate from the University of Rochester.